JCR-UK

 28 St. John's Wood Road, London NW8 7HA (since 1925).

-The synagogue is situated opposite the Lord's Cricket Ground (but "not on the Lord's side" of St. John's Wood Road).
-The congregation moved here (a new purpose-built synagogue) in 1925.
-The building was seriously damaged by enemy bombing in 1940, but repaired by 1950.
+The synagogue is situated opposite the Lord's Cricket Ground ("not on the Lord's side" of St. John's Wood Road).
+The congregation moved here in 1925, into a new synagogue, designed by architect Ernest M. Joseph.
+The building was seriously damaged by enemy bombing on 1 November 1940, but repaired by 1950 (overseen by Ernest M. Joseph).
 It was then extended in the 1960s.
 However, in part as a result of the discovery of serious structural defects, the building was demolished in 1988 (retaining only the original portico) and the present building was constructed, and opened in 1991.
 The redevelopment also included the building of private apartments around and above the synagogue.(i)

 Former Address: